Replacement, Reduction and Refinement of animal testing (3Rs): latest achievements

 The Ph.
 Eur.
 Commission welcomes any data supporting the replacement of the remaining in vivo methods and proposals for replacement methods, both of which can be sent to the Commission Secretariat via the Helpdesk.

-History of Replacement, Reduction and Refinement of animal testing (3Rs) at Ph.
-Eur.
-Commission from 2012
+History of Replacement, Reduction and Refinement of animal testing (3Rs) at the EPC since 2012

 2023